-10 Debt financing structures
+Debt financing structures

-What types of debt are typically used to finance going-private or private equity transactions?
+10 What types of debt financing are typically used to fund goingprivate or other private equity transactions?
 What issues are raised by existing indebtedness of a potential target of a private equity transaction?
 Are there any financial assistance, margin loan or other restrictions in your jurisdiction on the use of debt financing or granting of security interests?

-In private equity transactions, the most commonly used types of debt in Japan are LBO loans as syndicated loans, and they are usually made with revolving credit and term loans.
+In private equity transactions, the most commonly used types of debt in Japan are LBO loans as syndicated loans, and they are usually made with term loans for the share purchase price and revolving credit for the target company's working capital.
 The terms and conditions of the existing debt should be carefully checked to see if a transaction made by a private equity fund triggers any provision, such as early redemption in the case of a change of ownership.
 There is no specific financial assistance rule in connection with a target company's support for others to purchase the shares of the company.
 However, if a shell company established by a private equity fund holds shares in a target company, until the completion of the squeeze-out of minority shareholders, the target company would be prohibited from providing financial benefits to such shareholder in connection with an exercise of shareholders' rights.
 In addition if, after the settlement of a tender offer, the offeror holds a majority of the shares in the target company, the granting of any security interest on the assets held by the target company for the LBO lenders is not normally done until after the squeeze-out of minority shareholders, because of the fiduciary duty of the target company directors to the shareholders, including minority shareholders.